Martin Thomsen (footballer, born 1982): Managerial career

 Thomsen announced his retirement as a player in August 2018, and was instead appointed as the assistant coach to Thomas Røll at Skive.
 He signed a two-year contract extension as assistant coach for the club on 3 May 2019.
 Røll and Thomsen became a head coaching duo in July 2019, as the club wanted to use his talent in discovering and developing talents in the first team.

 Thomsen became the only head coach of Skive on 18 July 2020, as the club could not afford to pay two head coaches.
 As a result, Røll was dismissed.

 In June 2021, Thomsen left Skive and was announced as the new manager of Hobro IK.
+After four years, Thomsen announced his departure on 28 July 2025, as he had been sold to Danish Superliga club Viborg FF, where he had been appointed assistant coach under new head coach Nickolai Lund.